arms22/BigFont/README.md

 # BigFont
-A library that displays large characters on the LCD.
+A library that displays large characters on the Character LCD Display.